timmydoza/express-photo-gallery/readme.md

 If you would like to generate `thumbs` and `previews` automatically, use `epg-prep`:

+## epg-prep

+`epg-prep` is a mutithreaded command-line helper utility which automatically generates image previews and thumbnails from a directory of jpg images.
+The previews and thumbnails are stored in `previews` and `thumbs` subdirectories, respectively.

 Note: `epg-prep` must be installed globally.

 `npm install -g epg-prep`